jthegedus/meta-cloud-builders/README.md

 # Meta Cloud Builders

 - [`meta-cloud-builder`](#meta-cloud-builder): Build custom Cloud Build images (builders) from a config file.
-- [`meta-triggers`](#meta-triggers): Watch and deploy all your Cloud Build Triggers on Trigger config changes.
+- [`meta-triggers`](#meta-triggers): Watch and deploy all your Cloud Build Triggers on config changes.
+If a trigger is updated, removed or created it will automatically get applied.
 - [Test](#test)
 - [License](#license)

 ## meta-cloud-builder

-> Build custom Cloud Build images (builders) from a config file
+> Build custom Cloud Build images (builders) from a config file.

 Manually build this image into your project once.